 From 2010 to 2014, estimated annual HIV infections remained stable among African American gay and bisexual men, at about 10,000 per year.

-HIV and AIDS Diagnoses3
+HIV and AIDS Diagnoses4

-- Among all gay and bisexual men diagnosed with HIV in the United States in 2014, African Americans accounted for the highest number (estimated 11,201; 38%), followed by whites (estimated 9,008; 31%) and Hispanics/Latinos4 (estimated 7,552; 26%).
+- Among all gay and bisexual men who received an HIV diagnosis in the United States, African Americans accounted for the highest number (10,315; 39%), followed by whites (7,570; 29%) and Hispanics/Latinos5 (7,013; 27%).6

-- In 2014, an estimated 39% (4,321) of African American gay and bisexual men diagnosed with HIV were aged 13-24.
-An estimated 36% (3,995) were aged 25-34; 13% (1,413) were aged 35-44; 9% (989) were aged 45-54; and 4% (486) were aged 55 or older.
+- 38% (3,888) of African American gay and bisexual men who received an HIV diagnosis were aged 13-24.
+Thirty-seven percent (3,843) were aged 25-34; 13% (1,305) were aged 35-44; 8% (872) were aged 45-54; and 4% (405) were aged 55 or older.

-Living With HIV
+Living With HIV and Deaths

 - Smaller and more exclusive sexual networks.
 African American gay and bisexual men are a small subset of all gay and bisexual men, and their partners tend to be of the same race.
 Because of the small population size and the higher prevalence of HIV in that population relative to other races/ethnicities, African American gay and bisexual men are at greater risk of being exposed to HIV within their sexual networks.

 - Lack of awareness of HIV status.
 Among African American gay and bisexual men who have HIV, a lower percentage know their HIV status compared to HIV-positive gay and bisexual men of some other races/ethnicities.10 People who do not know they have HIV cannot take advantage of HIV care and treatment and may unknowingly pass HIV to others.